How It Works

 What courses are planned in the years ahead?

-We have planned an extensive list of courses that will be produced and made available to our students in the years to come.
+We have planned an extensive list of courses that will be produced and made available to our students in the years to come, many are already available.
 The courses are categorized by academic discipline, of which there are seven.
 Under each of the seven academic disciplines are the planned courses, sequenced by level.
 Core courses, required of all degree levels are followed by one asterisk*

 1. Hermeneutics, The Biblical Covenants, and Dispensationalism (HCD)